mle86/man-to-md/doc/Input_Format.md

 the nroff input format
 expected by *man-to-md*.

-The program should accept most simple man pages without significant changes.
+The program understands the older **man**(7) language and it should accept most simple man pages in that language without significant changes.
+It does not yet understand the newer **mdoc**(7) language.

 ## Header